Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 > kubectl get all -n certsnamespace
 ```

 Next we'll want to apply the Cluster Issuer resource.
 But it will need some information to automate correctly.
 In particular, we'll need to provide the DigitalOcean API token (for it to modify DNS records on-the-fly for DNS01 challenges); an email address to use when requesting certificates for renewal notices; and a server address (e.g., staging vs. production) for the ACME API.
-Create a `variables.tf` for this folder/module and populate with the following:
+Create a `certsnamespace/variables.tf` file and populate with the following:

 ```tf
 variable "DO_TOKEN" {